Last updated October 2025

 • Naltrexone is a medication that reduces alcohol cravings and blocks the effects of alcohol.

 • This medication is prescribed for both opioid use disorder and alcohol use disorder.
-When used for AUD, it can be taken as a daily pill.
+When used for AUD, it can be taken as a daily pill or an extended-release injectable.

 Disulfiram

-• Disulfiram is a medication that discourages use of alcohol.
-It blocks the body’s ability to process alcohol, causing immediate negative symptoms, such as nausea, headaches and dizziness, when someone drinks.
+• Disulfiram is a medication that blocks the body’s ability to process alcohol.
+It causes nausea, headaches and dizziness, when someone drinks.

 • This medication is taken as a daily pill.